What is pretreating

-There are several ways to pretreat metal.
-Here at Seattle Powder Coat we use chemical stripping and sand blasting.
-The objective of chemical stripping is to take the current coating off leaving the surface primed for sand blasting.
-This is not always needed and can be determined by whether the item in question is aluminum, powder coated currently, or is constructed in such a way that it would be difficult to remove the current coating using sand blasting alone.
-The objective of sand blasting is to leave a clean and slightly rough surface profile as an anchor pattern for the powder to adhere to.
+• Chemical stripping – Chemical stripping removes the current coating, leaving the surface primed and ready for sand blasting.
+This initial treatment isn’t always needed and can be determined by whether the item is aluminum, powder coated currently, or is constructed in such a way that it would be difficult to remove the current coating using sand blasting alone.

+• Sand blasting – The objective of sand blasting is to leave a clean and slightly rough surface profile as an anchor pattern for the powder to adhere to.
 Some people refer to this profile as “tooth” because the coating bites into the metal to mechanically interlock the coating and substrate.

-The ideal anchor pattern to powder coat steel is created either mechanically (typically by abrasive blasting), or chemically (historically with a conversion coating).
-Abrasive blasting is the best way to remove old paint or rust, and is the only way to remove mill scale from new hot rolled steel.
+Abrasive blasting such as sand blasting is the best way to remove old paint or rust, and is the only way to remove mill scale from new hot rolled steel.
 We consider abrasive blasting the only appropriate pretreatment for welded steel fabrications.
 However, abrasive blasting is labor intensive, can be expensive, and may not be well-suited for delicate parts.

 Pretreatment is very important, complex, and difficult to evaluate after powder coat is applied.
 Where does that leave those looking for a powder coat service provider?
 Asking questions, looking at online reviews, talking with references, and researching the subject can provide you with background information that will help you formulate an opinion about the capabilities of a prospective coater.
 Ultimately you should visit the shop.